clandrew/lotrpwcheck/README.md

 </p>
 </details>

-If the game is somehow hacked to get past that, there's another place where Moria 1 and 2 are locked out
+If the game is somehow hacked to get past that, the second is here